 - The females gestate for five months and can bear one baby once a year.

-How to visit macaque monkeys?
+How to visit macaque monkeys in Villach?

 The Affenberg Park is opened from 1st April to 1st November.
 The guided tours are every hour, starting 9:30 and ending 17:30, but during the summer the guided tours are held on every 30 minutes.
 The guided tour is about 45 minutes long and so far is available in German and English.
 Due to large groups, feeding of macaque monkeys is only allowed to the guide.
 The guides have a large knowledge of macaque monkeys and are happy to answer your questions as well.